Last Updated on October 5, 2022 by Jim Ferri

 A Great Museum: The Corning Museum of Glass – Corning, New York

 If you’re someone who wonders what’s so special about glass, this place will knock your socks off.
 Founded in 1951 by Corning as a gift to the nation for the company’s 100th anniversary, this small museum has since evolved into the world’s best collection of art and historical glass.

-Here you’ll 45,000 glass objects spanning 3,500 years, including the glass portrait of an ancient Egyptian pharaoh.
-All will dazzle you with their beauty.
+This museum is over the top with 45,000 glass objects spanning 3,500 years, including the glass portrait of an ancient Egyptian pharaoh.
+Undoubtedly it will dazzle you with its beauty.

 The Corning Museum of Glass

 You don’t have to be a train buff to enjoy the California State Railroad Museum, a complex of historic facilities and unique attractions in Old Sacramento.
 It’s a fascinating place, a world-class tribute to the “iron horse,” both steam and diesel, that connected California to the rest of the country.